sebhulse/fitness/docs/API.md

 ## API

-The intention of this API is to introduce a convenient way to access the data hosted at [fitness.sebhulse.com/data/bodyweight-exercises.json](http://fitness.sebhulse.com/data/bodyweight-exercises.json).
+The intention of this API is to introduce a convenient way to access the data hosted at [fitness.sebhulse.com/data/bodyweight-exercises.json](http://fitness.sebhulse.com/data/bodyweight-exercises.json), and to generate semi-random workouts with this data.

 No auth is required to access the API and it is provided as is.
 I'd ask that you use the API respectfully since there are limits on the total requests per day and I'd like as many people as possible to have access to it.

-Having got that out of the way, please reach out if you've made something cool - I'd love to know!
+With that out of the way, please reach out if you've made something cool - I'd love to know!

 ### Endpoints